Cleaning Your Home To Minimise Covid-19 Infection

 How does a virus spread in your home

-As humans, we touch our faces between 16 – 23 times a per hour, and if the predictive movie ‘Contagion’ is correct (it was about everything else) then the average person touches their face between to 2000 – 3000 times a day.
+As humans, we touch our faces between 16 – 23 times per hour, and if the predictive movie ‘Contagion’ is correct (it was about everything else) then the average person touches their face between 2000 – 3000 times a day.
 Whatever the figure is, we touch our faces a lot.
 The problem here is that we are constantly touching surfaces, and this is one of many reasons how disease and viruses spread; we touch a surface and inadvertently our face.

 There are 2 ways to clean deep clean your home – you can get in touch with us at Top Down Cleaning – we have a professional antiviral cleaning service that sanitises and disinfects all areas of your home, or, you can do this yourself.

-We recommend the following steps when cleaning:
+We recommend the following steps to disinfect your home against viruses

 - Start upstairs in your home or property.